wiiu-env/Tiramisu/README.md

 ## Download

-A bundle with the latest nightlies can be downloaded here: [https://tiramisu.foryour.cafe/](https://tiramisu.foryour.cafe/)
+A bundle with the latest nightlies can be downloaded [here](https://tiramisu.foryour.cafe/package/tiramisu) by clicking on "Donwload all".

 ## Credits